blehh2556/ajufohoc/README.md

 By following these intructions, you will learn to separate your content (the resume) from its presentation (the website), ensuring your professional data is secure, portable, and easily updated.

 ### Pre-Requisites
-To successfully host your resume you need:
+To successfully publish your resume on the web you will need:
 1. A computer that uses a **Windows 10** system and above.

 2. A **Github** Account-  Create one with this link[Link](https://github.com/signup)